oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > The values in CVSS vector differs from values of the properties `attackVector`, `scope` and `availabilityImpact`.

-> A tool MAY implement setting the values from the `vectorString` as quick fix.
+> A tool MAY overwrite contradicting values according to the `vectorString` as quick fix.

 ### 4.1.11 CWE